How do I become a volunteer?

 What kind of things will I be doing when I volunteer at Second Harvest?

-Is SHFB able to accomodate the special needs of a handicap or disabled volunteer?
+Is SHFB able to accommodate the special needs of a handicapped or disabled volunteer?

 Can I use your conference room for meeting space before or after our project?

-Can I volunteer at Second Harvest to complete my required community service hours?
+Can I volunteer at the food bank to complete my required service hours?

 Where is Second Harvest Food Bank located?

-for directions to Second Harvest.
-Please enter through first door on side of the building.
-This door will have a red awning with “Volunteer Entrance” written across it.
+Click <here> for directions to Second Harvest.
+Please enter through the first door on the side of the building.
+This door has a red awning labeled “Volunteer Entrance.”